Random Vector Functional Link Networks for Function Approximation on Manifolds: Acknowledgments

-Deanna Needell was partially supported by NSF CAREER DMS 1348721 and NSF BIGDATA 1740325.
-Rayan Saab was partially supported by a UCSD senate research award.
+Deanna Needell was partially supported by NSF DMS 2108479 and NSF DMS 2011140.
+Rayan Saab was partially supported by a UCSD senate research award and a Simons fellowship.
 Palina Salanevich was partially supported by NSF Division of Mathematical Sciences award \#1909457.
+The authors thank F. Krahmer, S. Krause-Solberg, and J. Maly for sharing their GMRA code, which they adapted from that provided by M. Maggioni.